 What Java has that Kotlin doesn't:

-Let's understand some of the significant features what Java supports that Kotlin doesn't:
+Let's understand some of the significant features that Java supports that Kotlin doesn't:

-Ternary operator - In kotlin, there is no ternary operator.
-Java has a ternary operator similar to if statement for checking condition is true or false.
+Ternary operator: In kotlin, there is no ternary operator.
+Java has a ternary operator similar to if the statement for checking condition is true or false.